paulseabrook/blackjack/README.md

 - See how much money I am starting with in my bank.
 - Click a button and bet in whole dollar amounts.
 - Be stopped if I have not bet before my hand is dealt.
-- Click a button and my hand is dealt.
+- Click a button and my hand and the dealer's hand is dealt.
-- Once dealt, clearly see my cards and the dealer's one face-up card.
+- Once dealt, be able to clearly see my cards and the dealer's one face-up card and face-down card.
 - Choose to "hit" or "stand" based on my cards.
 - Once I stand, deal cards to the dealer.
 - Be informed if I have won the hand or not.